 Copies of the leaflets can be obtained from the Development

-Control Unit (Enforcement Team), Eastleigh Borough Council, Civic
+Management Unit (Enforcement Team), Eastleigh Borough Council,

-from the Communities and Local Government website:
+can be downloaded from the Communities and Local Government

 Reference should also be made to the booklet